carsten-wenderdel/wildbg-training/README.md

 There are some issues with the rollout data:
 - Some position IDs in the folders [0009](data/0009/), [0010](data/0010/), [0012](data/0012/) and [0015](data/0015/)
   have been encoded wrongly.
 See https://github.com/carsten-wenderdel/wildbg/issues/27
-- [0015](data/0015/) contains rollout data for race positions.
-Due to poor choice of positions training on that data will lead to worse nets that previous data.

 ##